salilab/imp/modules/EMageFit/README.md

-# EMageFit
+\brief Build assembly models consistent with EM images (class averages).

-EMageFit is an application to build models of macromolecular assemblies using restraints from EM images (class-averages).
+EMageFit is an application to build models of macromolecular assemblies using restraints from EM images (class averages).

 Apart from EM images, the method relies on other types of restraints:
   - Maximum distance restraints imposing a maximum distance between a pair